 - Lenngrieser Hütte (where you can spend the night) and continue on up to the Seekarkreuz (mountain peak),

-- or the Jochberg (accessible all year long), which offers great views over the Walchensee, one of the deepest lakes in Bavaria.
+- hike up the Jochberg (accessible all year long), which offers great views over the Walchensee, one of the deepest lakes in Bavaria.

 And huts are often closed: